 The niche ports of Atlantic Canada

 Visit Baddeck and Bras d’Or Lake, described as a “basin ringed by indigo hills laced with marble.”
 Head to St. Andrews and Campobello to see the former summer home of Franklin D. Roosevelt.
 Be as adventurous or tranquil as you like on Grand Manan Island.
 Relive the tale of the tall ship Hector in Pictou.
 Visit France’s oldest overseas territory at Saint-Pierre et Miquelon, just miles from our shores!
 Take in the landscape that will capture your imagination in St. Anthony.
 Or experience the perfect combination of big-city luxury and traditional small-town charm in St. John’s.
-Whether sailing into Shelburne, Louisbourg, Yarmouth, or New Brunswick’s Acadian Peninsula, your cruise to Atlantic Canada will exceed your expectations.
+Whether sailing into Shelburne, Louisbourg, or Yarmouth, your cruise to Atlantic Canada will exceed your expectations.
 Its natural beauty will fill you with awe; its shops and local products will delight you; its galleries, museums, and other attractions will impress you; and the kindness of its people will fill your heart.
 When your ship leaves port for home, you’ll wonder why you hadn’t visited sooner.

 Explore our Niche Ports